Peonies in Pots: Can They be Content?

 What do most Brides order?

 Great question!
-A popular choice is a gorgeous Bridal Bouquet paired with a Boutonniere and around 6 DIY Buckets of Blooms.
+A popular choice last season was a gorgeous lush Bridal Bouquet/Boutonniere (lapel bouquet) combo, 2 Full Garden pieces, and 6 DIY Buckets of Blooms.
 It's a wonderful mix of ready-to-go beauty and creative flexibility!

 What are DIY Buckets of Blooms?